Department of Curriculum and Instruction

 - Master of Education in special education

-- Doctoral degree programs (Doctor of Education or Doctor of Philosophy) with emphases in special education
+- Doctoral degree programs (Doctor of Philosophy) with emphases in autism and neurodevelopmental disabilities

 Persons interested in doctoral work in the College of Education, Health and Human Sciences should apply to the program through the College of Graduate Studies.
 Admission requirements for the doctoral program include